Hamzah bin Hussein: Succession issue

-No successor to the title was named at the time, but some analysts believed it probable that Abdullah intended to name his own son, Prince Hussein, to succeed him at some point in the future.
-Article 28(B) of Jordan's constitution provides that the king's eldest son automatically succeeds to the crown upon the monarch's death unless the king has designated one of his brothers to inherit the throne as crown prince, but Abdullah II confirmed that his son Hussein would succeed him by designating him as crown prince on 2 July 2009.
+No successor to the title was named at the time.
+Abdullah II confirmed that his son Hussein would succeed him by designating him as crown prince on 2 July 2009.

 House arrest

 On 3 April 2021, the BBC published a video of Hamzah in which he reported that he has been placed under house arrest as part of a crackdown on critics.
 It was stated that the video had been passed to the BBC through Hamzah's lawyer.
 On 7 April 2021, King Abdullah II publicly hinted that his tension with Hamzah, who had pledged loyalty to him two days after his house arrest began, was ending and that Hamzah was now "in his palace under my protection."
 Abdullah also stated that the crisis which resulted in Hamzah's house arrest started when Jordan's military chief of staff visited Hamzah and warned him to stop attending meetings with critics of the government.
+It was reported that Hamzah did not have the military or international support to launch a military coup.
+As such, some sources reported that the "sedition" was not a planned military coup, but rather a plan "to push for protests that would appear to be a popular uprising with masses on the street", which would subsequently pressure Abdullah to abdicate in Hamzah's favour.

 In April 2022, Hamzah relinquished his royal title of prince, stating his "personal convictions" were not in line with "the approaches, trends and modern methods of our institutions".
 A month earlier, he had reportedly apologized to the King in a letter, wishing to "turn the page on this chapter in our country's and our family's history".
 In May 2022, the King formally announced that Hamzah had been put under house arrest and his communications and movements were limited due to his "erratic behavior and aspirations".

 Marriages and family

-Hamzah married his second cousin, Princess Noor bint Asem bin Nayef, at Al Baraka Palace in Amman on 29 August 2003.
-The official wedding was held on 27 May 2004.
+Hamzah married his second cousin, Princess Noor bint Asem bin Nayef, at Al—Baraka Palace of Amman on 29 August 2003.
+The official wedding was held on 27 May 2004 at Zahran Palace.
 Hamzah and Noor divorced on 9 September 2009.
-The couple had a daughter:
+The couple have one daughter: